rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Authentication/Other Authentication Mechanisms/Keeping Users Logged In.md

 In some rare cases, it may be possible to obtain a user's actual password in cleartext from a cookie, even if it is hashed.
 Hashed versions of well-known password lists are available online, so if the user is using a password from any of these lists, decrypting the hash can occasionally be as trivial as just pasting the hash into a search engine.
 ## Exploit Example
 1. With Burp running, login to your own account with the **Stay logged in** option selected.
 Notice that this sets a `stay-logged-in` cookie.
 2. Examine the cookie and notice that is it Base64-encoded.
 It's decoded value is `wiener:51dc30ddc473d43a6011e9ebba6ca770`.
 Notice that the length and character set of this string could be an MD5 hash.
+Given that the plaintext is your username, you can make an educated guess that this may be your password.
+3. Notice that the cookie is constructed as follows `base64(username+':'+md5HashOfPassword)`
+4. Log out of your account.
+5. In the most recent `GET /my-account`, highlight the `stay-logged-in` cookie parameter and send the request to Burp Intruder.
+6. Use [Payload processing](obsidian://open?vault=security-notes&file=Offensive%20Security%2FWeb%20Application%20Security%2FBurp%20Suite%20Tips%20%26%20Tricks%2FBurp%20Intruder%20Payload%20Processing) to process the cookie based on how its constructed.
+7. As the `Your account name is: target-username` is only displayed when you access the `/my-account` page in an authenticated state, we can use the presence or absence of this text to determine whether we